PPS Annual Meetings

 The Paediatric Pathology Society / PPS is delighted to invite you to attend the next PPS meeting, to be held in Sheffield, UK, from 17th - 19th September 2026.
 The scientific committee has prepared a very attractive program, which will include local and international renowned speakers.
 The meeting will provide an ideal opportunity for professional development, sharing knowledge, experiences and perspectives, to deepen understanding and drive progress in Paediatric and Perinatal Pathology.

-REGISTRATION IS OPENING SOON
+REGISTRATION IS NOW OPEN

 ABSTRACT SUBMISSION IS NOW OPEN